OpenSimTools/RaceDirector/docs/Plugins/PitCrew.md

 --RaceDirector.PitCrew.Plugin:Enabled=true --RaceDirector.PitCrew.Plugin:ServerUrl=ws://myserver:8042/
 ```

+PitCrew relies on the [DeviceIO plugin](DeviceIO.md) to control the pit menu.
+Make sure that it
+is configured correctly.

 ## Server

 A separate package can be downloaded from the same location as RaceDirector and run in a similar